 Interchange Rates Defined

-No matter the pricing structure of your merchant account or size and industry of your business, the heftiest portion a merchant pays to process a customer’s credit or debit card is the interchange fee.
+No matter the pricing structure of your merchant account or the size and industry of your business, the heftiest portion a merchant pays to process a customer’s credit or debit card is the interchange fee.
 The textbook definition refers to the fees charged by the major card brands – Visa, Mastercard, Discover, and American Express – to accept their cards.
 Consider it the price to pay for the convenience of swiping a card or receiving online electronic payment.
 Rates are not static and update biannually in April and October.

 Interchange and Payment Acceptance